awsdocs/amazon-athena-user-guide/doc_source/partition-projection-kinesis-firehose-example.md

 AND hour > 3
 ```

-### Partition Key Types and Partition Projection Types<a name="partition-projection-kinesis-firehose-example-partition-key-types-and-partition-projection-types"></a>
+### Partition key types and partition projection types<a name="partition-projection-kinesis-firehose-example-partition-key-types-and-partition-projection-types"></a>

 Note that `datehour` key in the first `CREATE TABLE` example is configured as `date` in the partition projection configuration, but the type of the partition key is `string`\.
 The same is true for `day` in the second example\.
 The types in the partition projection configuration only tell Athena how to format the values when it generates the partition locations\.
 The types that you specify do not change the type of the partition key — in queries, `datehour` and `day` are of type `string`\.